DINHDUCCHUNG/neovim/README.md

 # neovim

-copy this config file into ~/.config/nvim
+# copy this config file into ~/.config/nvim

-After that, enter the commands:
+# After that, enter the commands:
-:PlugInstaal
+- `:PlugInstall`
-:CocInstall
+- `:CocInstall`

-Alright, you have new neovim editor!
+# Alright, you have new neovim editor!